viniciusyoshioka/react-native-paper-towel/src/components/Icon/README.md

 # Icon

-Its an extension of `react-native-vector-icons`.
-It joins, in one component, some icon packages that can be chosen through `group` prop.
+Its an extension of `@react-native-vector-icons/material-design-icons`.

 ## Usage